-During the laboratory sessions, students individually or in groups of two prepare three mini-projects related to medical IT.
-The projects are practical and include the design, implementation and testing of simple systems implementing the indicated functionality.
+During the laboratory sessions, students individually or in groups of two conduct projects related to medical IT.
+The projects are practical and include design, implementation and testing of simple systems implementing the indicated functionality.
 The list of currently proposed projects includes a CT simulator, a system for segmenting fundus images and a system for viewing, visualizing and editing electronic patient documentation using the FHIR standard.
 This list is updated before the beginning of the semester according to the current state of the art in medical informatics.
-Students have 5 weeks to complete each project.
 Progress is checked during the classes.
-The preparation of each project ends with a short presentation on the group forum, preparation of a short report describing the solution (for selected projects) and handing over the source code to the instructor.
+Projects end with a short presentation on the group forum, preparation of a short report describing the solution (for selected projects) and handing over the source code to the instructor.